Here’s one story.

 She was an attractive black woman which made me moderately comfortable.
 I didn’t know what to expect after all so this was helpful.

 She started with a compliment on my appearance.
 I rattled answers about my career—it was beginning to take a viable shape; my family—they are the quintessential nuclear unit; my education—I had more than one degree; a love life I was, well sort of, navigating.
 She smiled proudly like a young auntie or an older sister or cousin.
 Then her expression turned quizzical though her voice stayed even: Why was I here?
 I felt doubted and doubtful.
 I started with the easy, the obvious, and a lie: my health insurance covered it.
 So, why not?
 I had begun yoga classes.
-I was eating right and physically actively.
+I was eating right and physically active.
 Seemed logical.
 Holistic health right?

 “I was working through my mental illnesses and succeeding, so what was the problem?”

 It is no easy demon to face who has dressed you and your entire context as “fine.”